dpi26/permutation/README.md

-# permutation to solved the question
+# permutation to solved the question.